Alexander Gustafsson: Training and fighting style

 Gustafsson has been training in his native Sweden for the most part of his career, mainly at Allstar Training Center in Stockholm, which is run by Gustafsson himself (as a co-owner) and his head coach Andreas Michael, who is a former boxing coach and former amateur boxing coach for the Swedish Olympic team.

 Since his loss to Phil Davis at UFC 112, Gustafsson has also been training part-time with Davis and the others at Alliance MMA in San Diego, California.

 After his title fight against Jon Jones at UFC 165, rumors came out that Gustafsson would leave Alliance to train only in Sweden, but Gustafsson and his team later came out saying that the rumors were false and that he would still mix up his training by spending time at Alliance as well as flying people in from the United States to train with him in Sweden for his future fights.

 Since then, Gustafsson has been training mainly in Sweden at Allstar Training Center, but the team has kept their close relationship with Alliance MMA in San Diego, having the two teams working together.
 Gustafsson and others from Allstar has travelled to train in San Diego in between fights.
 At numerous occasions, Alliance fighters has also travelled to Sweden to be a part of Gustafsson's training camps.
-Phil Davis was there helping him to prepare for Teixeira, in 2017.
+Phil Davis was helping him to prepare for Teixeira in 2017.

 In addition to Gustafsson and his long time training partner Ilir Latifi, the Allstar team has also added other big names from the heavier divisions.
 Names such as Gustafsson's former opponent Jimi Manuwa (who moved there after his loss to Gustafsson) and Gökhan Saki.

-Gustafsson's fighting style is striking heavy.
-The strongest foundation comes from his boxing background.
-He uses good technique and fast movements with great footwork, to set up his combinations.
-He also uses his reach and mobility to circle and stay on the outside of his opponents range to find his own openings.
-During his UFC career he's also made big improvements in his wrestling and grappling.
-His offensive and defensive wrestling is now at a high level.
+Gustafsson's fighting style is primarily based on striking, drawing heavily from his boxing background.
+He uses footwork, movement, and reach to create openings and maintain distance from opponents while setting up combinations.
+Throughout his UFC career, he also developed his wrestling and grappling skip, incorporating both offensive and defensive wrestling into his overall approach.